biojava/biojava.github.io/_wikis/BioJava_3_Use_Cases.md

     alignment for the found matches. derive a profile from this for this protein family and search for distant members in the sequences databases. (psi blast)
+-   Persist Sequences from various sources (including Ensemble) locally and make use of source-specific annotations referencing gene ontology annotations.